What is an Intervention Order?

-A FVIO may include several ‘protected persons’ or ‘affected family members’, for example, a partner and all the children in the family.
+A FVIO may include several ‘protected persons’ or ‘affected family members’.
+For example, a partner and all the children in the family.

-FVIOs can be varied to ensure that contact can continue between the Respondent and the Affected Family Members.
+Similarly to a PSIO, the conditions of a FVIO restrict the defendant from certain behaviours, including contacting their victim.
+Although FVIOs can be varied to ensure that contact can continue between the Respondent and the Affected Family Members.
 For example, a Respondent may have a condition that they can contact the Protected Person/wife for the purpose of child arrangements.

 Case Study - Applying for an Interim Family Violence Intervention Order